uniba-swt/libbidib/README.md

 Once the library is started, you can safely call `bidib_read_message()`, `bidib_read_error_message()`, all low level and high level send functions and `bidib_flush()` in a concurrent manner.
-If you stop the library or reset the system, you have to ensure that none these functions are called during the execution of `bidib_stop()` and `bidib_send_sys_reset()`.
+If you stop the library or reset the system, you have to ensure that none of these functions are called during the execution of `bidib_stop()` and `bidib_send_sys_reset()`.

 To summarize: